Eluding Secure Aggregation in Federated Learning via Model Inconsistency: Mitigations

 \fi \ifconference Assuming no dropouts, the server can compute the aggregation as $v = \sum_{u_i \in \cUsers} v_i = $ $\sum_{u_i \in \cUsers} y_i$. \fi \iffull To enforce the condition $C$ of~\Cref{eq:check}, we can simply substitute the PRG $G(\cdot)$ with a pseudorandom function (PRF) $F(\cdot, \cdot)$.
 Now, each user $u_i$ masks its value $v_i$ by evaluating the PRF $F(s_{i,j}, \Theta^{(t)}_i)$ instead of $G(s_{i,j})$, i.e.,

-where $\Theta^{(t)}_i$ are the parameters received by $u_i$ from $S$. \fi \ifconference In order to reveal the aggregation only if all users have received the same parameters, we can simply substitute the evaluation of the PRG $G(s_{i,j})$ with the evaluation of a pseudorandom function (PRF) $F(s_{i,j}, \Theta^{(t)}_i)$ where $\Theta^{(t)}_i$ are the parameters received by $u_i$ from $S$. \fi It is easy to see that the aggregation remains hidden if two (or more) honest users receive two different parameters.
+where $\Theta^{(t)}_i$ are the parameters received by $u_i$ from $S$. \fi \ifconference To enforce the condition $C$ of~\Cref{eq:check}, we can simply substitute the PRG $G(\cdot)$ with the evaluation of a pseudorandom function (PRF) $F(s_{i,j}, \Theta^{(t)}_i)$ where $\Theta^{(t)}_i$ are the parameters received by $u_i$ from $S$. \fi It is easy to see that the aggregation remains hidden if two (or more) honest users receive two different parameters.
 Hence, the server $S$ can not execute a model inconsistency attack.
 We stress that the presented solution (as discussed in~\cite{bonawitz2017practical}) is not resilient to dropouts.
-Still, the same technique \iffull(of replacing the PRG with a PRF to force the condition of~\Cref{eq:check})\fi can be applied seamlessly to the SA protocol of Bonawitz et al.~\cite{bonawitz2017practical} that handles users dropouts. \iffull Unlike the previous approach, this second one does not add any additional round of communication, i.e., the number of rounds is the same as in the original SA protocol~\cite{bonawitz2017practical}. \fi \ifconference Observe that this approach does not add any additional round of communication, i.e., the number of rounds is the same as in the original SA protocol~\cite{bonawitz2017practical}. \fi
+Still, the same technique \iffull(of replacing the PRG with a PRF to force the condition of~\Cref{eq:check})\fi \ can be applied seamlessly to both SA protocols (of Bonawitz et al.~\cite{bonawitz2017practical} and Bell et al.~\cite{bell2020secure}) that handle users dropouts.
+This second approach does not need any additional round of communication.
+Moreover, unlike the previous approach (i.e., parameter validation using signatures), it preserves the communication complexity of the original SA protocols~\cite{bonawitz2017practical,bell2020secure} since we do not need to exchange signatures between active users.

-\ifconference Another approach that is compliant with the communication topology of FL is to check that all parameters sent by the server $S$ are the same.
-This solution requires an additional round of communication and a digital signature (to prevent the server from tampering with the users' messages).
-We refer the reader to~\Cref{sec:appendix-signature} for more details. \fi

-\ifconference \paragraph*{Differential privacy} A more general mitigation technique would be using Differential Private-SGD algorithms~\cite{dp} which prevent gradient inversion attacks when used properly~\cite{invg1, robbing, huang2021evaluating}.
-However, unlike previous solutions, differential privacy (DP) comes with a high utility cost, especially in the context of FL~\cite{salvagingFL}.
-Note that the combination of SA and DP is still susceptible to model inconsistency attacks since the adversary can isolate the gradient of the target user; thus, parameters must be calibrated to ensure the aggregate noise is effective.
-This will be the subject of future work. \fi \iffull \paragraph*{Differential privacy (DP)}
+Note that SA protocols such as~\cite{bonawitz2017practical,bell2020secure} (secure in the malicious setting) already require a PKI.
+Hence, the proposed solutions (parameter validation using signatures and conditional secure aggregation) can be implemented by using the existing PKI of the SA protocol.
+Nevertheless, patching model inconsistency becomes consistently harder for variations of the vanilla FL protocol such as Asynchronous Federated Learning~\cite{nguyen2021federated, DBLP:journals/corr/abs-2109-04269} which is gaining substantial interest thanks to its practical advantages.
+For instance, in the asynchronous SA protocol proposed in~\cite{asyncsa}, solving model inconsistency would be a difficult task as aggregating model updates produced by different models is allowed by design.
+In these directions, solving model inconsistency efficiently remains an open problem.